Processing math: 100%

 In this blog post, we have seen that the Gaussian distribution has two important properties: it is closed under (a) marginalization and (b) conditioning.
 For the bivariate case, an accompanying Shiny app hopefully helped to build some intuition about the difference between these two operations.

-For the general $p$-dimensional case, we noted that a random variable per definition follows a (multivariate) Gaussian distribution if and only if every linear combination of its components follows a Gaussian distribution.
+For the general p-dimensional case, we noted that a random variable per definition follows a (multivariate) Gaussian distribution if and only if every linear combination of its components follows a Gaussian distribution.
 This made it obvious that the Gaussian distribution is closed under marginalization — we simply ignore the components we want to marginalize over in the linear combination.

 To show that an arbitrary dimensional Gaussian distribution is closed under conditioning, we had to rely on a mathematical trick called ‘‘completing the square’’, as well as certain properties of matrices few mortals can remember.
 In conclusion, I think we should celebrate the fact that frequent operations such as marginalizing and conditioning do not expel us from the wonderful land of the Gaussians.5